This is a 4-minute read

+What is aromatherapy, exactly, and are there essential oils for sleep?
 Aromatherapy, the use of aromatics, has been used since ancient times to promote wellness and relaxation and is thought to help treat sleeplessness.
-The sleep experts at ZzzQuil use aromatherapy as a gentle, non-medicinal way to help restless sleepers calm their minds and bodies to get ready for bed.
+Today essential oils are used for many of the same purposes as they were in the past but are typically a complement to conventional treatments, including sleep aids and meditation.
+Read on to discover how the sleep experts at ZzzQuil use aromatherapy as a gentle, non-medicinal way to help restless sleepers calm their minds and bodies to get ready for bed.

 A French chemist first coined the term “aromatherapy” in 1937 after successfully treating his severely burned hand with lavender oil.
 But the practice of aromatherapy dates back much further, to ancient Egyptian, Chinese, and Roman civilizations.
-Although the exact origins of aromatherapy are unknown, the therapeutic, spiritual use of aromatherapy has been noted by many ancient cultures civilizations across the world.
-While aromatherapy has many uses, today relaxing essential oils like lavender are primarily used in association with sleep.
+Although the exact origins of aromatherapy are unknown, the therapeutic, spiritual use of aromatherapy has been noted by many ancient cultures across the world.
+It is known that oils were used for aesthetic pleasure and in the beauty industry as a luxury item and a bartered good.
+At the time, it was also believed that essential oils increased the shelf life of wine and improved the taste of food.
+While aromatherapy had many uses in the past, today calming essential oils, like lavender, are primarily used in association with sleep & relaxation.

-If you’re having trouble falling or staying asleep, aromatherapy may help.
+If you’re having trouble falling or staying asleep, aromatherapy may become a part of your routine.
 While there are limited scientific studies on how exactly essential oils encourage restful sleep, many people rely on soothing scents – especially deep floral and herb scents – to promote relaxation and relieve stress.